Skip to content ↓

 How can I access support for myself and my family?

-The SENCO is available to discuss any SEND queries or concerns you may have.
-Information from specialist services will be discussed with you and when this is not possible through a written report.
+The SENDCo is available to discuss any SEND queries or concerns you may have.
+Information from specialist services will be discussed with you and when this is not possible, shared through a written report.

 The Lincolnshire Information, Advice and Support Service (LIASE), acts as an independent organisation offering support and advice to parents/carers who have a query or concern about their child’s needs.